minishift/minishift/README.md

 [docker machine drivers](./docs/docker-machine-drivers.md) for more details on supported drivers and how to install them.

+**Note**:
-**Note**: For most hyervisor VT-x/AMD-v virtualization must be enabled in BIOS.
+- For most hyervisor VT-x/AMD-v virtualization must be enabled in BIOS.
 For Hyper-V, however, it needs to be disabled.
+- We recommend to use `Virtualbox >= 5.1.12` on Windows to avoid this [known issue](./docs/troubleshooting.md#error-getting-state-for-host-machine-does-not-exist)

 <a name="instructions"></a>
 ### Instructions